 Nontraditional Student Admission - Students who have been high school graduates for three years or more can apply to the College by submitting a copy of their high school record or GED scores.
 Personal interviews are strongly recommended to make an accurate assessment of student skills and abilities.
+A minimum grade point average is required for admission.

 Transfer Student Admission - Massachusetts College of Liberal Arts welcomes qualified students to apply for transfer admission.
 A student who has earned a minimum of 12 semester hours of college-level credit from an accredited institution may be considered as a transfer student.
+Transfer students must have earned a high school diploma or equivalent.

 Transfer applicants are evaluated on the basis of their previous college course work.
-To be eligible for admission, a student must have a cumulative grade point average of 2.5 (12-23 college level credits) or a 2.0 (24 + college-level credits) on a four-point scale.
+To be considered for admission, a student must minimally have a cumulative grade point average of 2.5 (12-23 college level credits) or a 2.0 (24 + college-level credits) on a fourpoint scale.
+At the time of acceptance, the student will receive a Transfer Credit Analysis (TCA) listing what courses have been accepted and how they fulfill core and major requirements.
+The following information must be forwarded to the Admissions Office: